How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Introduction

-Our paper addresses this challenge using a novel dataset that covers about 28\% of all blocks \textit{proposed} for inclusion in Ethereum during an 8-minute window on December 3, 2024, corresponding to 39 new blocks.\footnote{The dataset contains \textit{all} blocks (winning and non-winning) submitted via the ``Agnostic relay'' during the study period.
+Despite their central role in the PBS mechanism, quantifying the importance of exclusive transactions has proved difficult, since on-chain data alone cannot reveal whether a transaction was privately shared among multiple builders or only with the winner.
+Our paper takes a first step toward addressing this challenge using a novel dataset comprising 15{,}097 blocks \textit{proposed} for inclusion in Ethereum over an eight-minute window on December 3, 2024, during which 39 new blocks were added.\footnote{The dataset includes all blocks (winning and non-winning) submitted via the ``Agnostic Relay’’ during the study period.
 They are therefore not a random sample of all proposed blocks (see Section~\ref{sec: dataset description} for details and limitations).
-To our knowledge, together with the companion paper \cite{canidio2025becoming}, this is the first study to analyze the content of non-winning Ethereum blocks.} It includes 15,097 proposed blocks, 10,793 unique transactions (identified by their hash), and 2,380,014 transaction--block pairings.
-By comparing the content of proposed blocks with that of the public mempool (sourced from \url{https://mempool.guru/}), we classify each transaction as: \begin{itemize} \item \textbf{Public}: it appeared in the public mempool; \item \textbf{Private}: it appeared in blocks from multiple builders but not in the public mempool; \item \textbf{Exclusive}: it appeared only in blocks from a single builder. \end{itemize}
+To our knowledge, together with the companion paper~\cite{canidio2025becoming}, this is the first study to analyze the content of non-winning Ethereum blocks.} The dataset contains 10{,}793 unique transactions (identified by hash) and 2{,}380{,}014 transaction–block pairings.
+By comparing the content of proposed blocks with the public mempool (sourced from \url{https://mempool.guru/}), we classify each transaction as: \begin{itemize} \item \textbf{Public}: appeared in the public mempool; \item \textbf{Private}: appeared in blocks from multiple builders but not in the public mempool; \item \textbf{Exclusive}: appeared only in blocks from a single builder. \end{itemize} We apply this classification both globally and within shorter time intervals, allowing us to track how transaction statuses evolve.
+For example, a transaction may initially be exclusive but later become public or private.

 \paragraph{Summary of results.} Of the 5,576 transactions in our dataset that were ultimately included on-chain, 4,124 were public, 810 private, and 642 exclusive.
-Exclusive transactions, though fewer in number, are by far the most valuable: they account for 84\% of all fees paid in winning blocks.
+Exclusive transactions, though fewer in number, are by far the most valuable: they account for 84\% of all fees paid by transactions included in winning blocks.
 This result confirms their central role in block building.
-We also find that almost all (i.e., 91\%) transactions that never make it on-chain are exclusive.
+We also find that almost all (i.e., 91\%) transactions that are never included in a winning block are exclusive.